elibretti/Revolutions/README.md

-# MandalaMagic
+# Revolutions

 ## Background
-Sanskrit for “circle”, mandalas are circlular symbols used as objects of devotion in Hindu and Buddhist practice.
-The construction of these symbols is extremely precise, with radial symmetry being of the utmost importance.
-This mandala generator allows for simple construction of the symbols by taking advantage of modern programming and radial symmetry.
+This drawing application allows for simple construction of the symbols symmetrical patterns based on user inputs.
+By taking advantage of radial symmetry and mathematical principles, the application will be able to create beautiful designs with minimal effort.
 The generator works by dividing a circle into a set number of regions, with a drawing in any one of these regions being replicated in the rest, creating a patterned symmetrical circle.

 ## Functionality & MVP
- In this Mandala Magic Project users will be able to
+ In this Revolutions Project users will be able to
 * Choose the number of division on the circle
 * Choose the pen width
 * Choose the pen color
-* Be able to remove division guides
+* Choose the background color
 * Be able to clear the board
 * Be able to download the creation
 In addition, the project will include
-* An about Modal describing the origins of mandalas, and the mathematical principles behind them
 * A production README